 A Property Lettings Accountant understands the complexities involved in the rental sector.
 We will help you navigate the layers of tax regulation involved with acquiring and disposing of property and taking rent.
 They will also unlock many of the tax opportunities presently available to landlords.
 A specialist accountant can help you:

 - Develop the optimal tax structure for your business

 - Ensure that your business benefits from available tax reliefs

 - Unlock the tax opportunities specific to the property rental industry

 - Guarantee that your business complies with all tax regulations

 - Handle discussions with the relevant taxation authorities

 Many taxes can apply to the property rental industry, including Income Tax, Corporation Tax, Capital Gains Tax, VAT, Stamp Duty, and future Inheritance Tax.
 Understanding these taxes, especially for long-term property investments, requires specialist skills and expertise.

 Naturally, success involves developing a realistic business plan and seizing new opportunities as your property portfolio grows.
 Considering the volatility of the housing market, interest rates and property letting requires long-term planning and an awareness of potential future scenarios.
 As a result, a business plan should be financially viable but incorporate flexibility and options.

 An experienced accountant with industry-specific knowledge is an investment rather than a cost and will help you develop the right business structure to maximise profits and reduce liabilities.
-If you are thinking of becoming a landlord, or you want to grow an existing property business, a discussion with your accountant should be the first stage of developing a business plan, giving you an objective viewpoint and helping you plan for the future.
+If you are thinking of becoming a landlord, or you want to grow an existing property business, a discussion with your accountant should be the first stage of developing a business plan.
+This gives you an objective viewpoint and helps you plan for the future.

 Finally, the plan should include an exit strategy if, at some point in the future you want to retire or pass on/sell the property business.
 Advance planning will help you maximise tax-efficiency, especially for Inheritance Tax.